When Your Partner Refuses Couples Therapy

 You don’t have to wait for your partner to begin doing meaningful work.
 You can start that process yourself.
 If you’re navigating this and feeling stuck, individual therapy can be a powerful place to gain clarity about your relationship, your needs, and your next steps—whether or not your partner ever agrees to couples therapy.

 I hope this offers some perspective as you and your partner navigate this difficult decision.
-And if you’re interested in either individual or couples therapy, reach out to us here.
+And if you’re interested in either individual or couples therapy with us, reach out here.